Top 10 International Bracking News _29 September 2025 :US Shutdown, Trump-Netanyahu Talks, Gaza Peace Plan

 9. Europe Watches US Fiscal Standoff Closely

 European leaders expressed concern about the ongoing budget impassed in the US, warning that a shutdown could have ripple effects worldwide.
 Economists in Brussels said the uncertainty might undermine trade, investment and financial stability across Europe.
 Markets in Germany, France and the UK reacted with caution as investors awaited news from Washington.
+EU officials urged US lawmakers to act responsibly, noting that the global economy remains fragile.
+A prolonged standoff could also weaken transatlantic cooperation at a critical time.
+Businesses across Europe are already bracing for potential fallout.
+Some European banks are preparing contingency plans to protect liquidity.

 Comments